Pavithra0526/CodSoft_Task4/README.md

 **Customization** <br>
  &nbsp; &nbsp; &nbsp;You can customize the program by modifying the base and target currencies and exploring different exchange rate APIs in the **CurrencyConverter.java** file.

- **Contribution**
+ **Contribution**<br>
-Contributions to the project are welcome!
+ &nbsp; &nbsp; &nbsp;Contributions to the project are welcome!
 Feel free to open issues or submit pull requests to enhance the program.

-License
+**License** <br>
-This project is licensed under the MIT License - see the LICENSE file for details.
+ &nbsp: &nbsp: &nbsp:This project is licensed under the MIT License - see the LICENSE file for details.